prys0000/congressional-portal-project/workflows/Face_Recognition_Package/Face_Recog_README.md

 ## Face_Recognition Package

 This folder contains the entire downloadable package to help create a working model to detect and identify political figures from older collections (not found in many modern models).
-This current dataset combines manually selected images from the Carl Albert Center Collection and [Congressional Bioguide](http://bioguide.congress.gov/biosearch/biosearch.asp).
+This dataset combines manually selected images from the Carl Albert Center Collection and [Congressional Bioguide](http://bioguide.congress.gov/biosearch/biosearch.asp).

-* **Option one:** Download our basic training images (Oklahoma-focused) &nbsp;
+* **Option one:** Download our basic training images (Oklahoma-focused) - [Download from this folder](https://www.dropbox.com/scl/fo/68q2316c06buj05laj6ns/AFHg7N-8tdALlzyRwXWV4JM?rlkey=kkhem25h4zre8vtzh5s3ireu9&st=918epzdp&dl=0)
+    * **Folder *Oklahoma_Imags_TestGroup*** holds a small group of folders with the faces of Oklahoma-focused individuals.
+    * **Folder *Test_folder_Unidentified_Images*** holds a small test group of images that you can use to test the base-level script to get comfortable with how the recognition works.
+&nbsp;

 * **Employ ${\color{purple}lucille.py}$:** Use this option to test our library and get familiar with annotating and creating a starting place.
 The **script ${\color{purple}lucille.py}$** processes a folder containing subfolders of identified face images, generates face encodings for each image, and saves these encodings to a .pkl file.